Make a Referral

-If you are wondering about the student's follow-through with the referral, we recommend that you contact the student directly, as we cannot tell you whether the student has made an appointment or not.
+If you are wondering about the student's follow-through with the referral, we recommend that you contact the student directly, as without the student's written permission, we cannot tell you whether the student has made an appointment or not.

 You are welcome to share information regarding a student with SCC staff.
 However, SCC staff must abide by the above guidelines and will not be able to respond without the student's consent.

-What Services Does the SCC Provide Following the Initial Intake Appointment?
+What Services Does the SCC Provide Following the Initial Assessment Appointment?

 - Individual therapy

 All services are voluntary, confidential and covered by Student Service Fees.